Oosaravelli: Critical response

 Oosaravelli received mixed reviews from critics.

 A critic from The Times of India, which gave a two star, said "screenplay falls short, especially in the second half of the film.
 NTR steals the show in the first half.
 In most scenes, he underplays his emotions and manages to evoke some laughs.
 But towards the end of the movie, his act gets inconsistent and he doesn't emote too well either.
 Tamannah and Payal Ghosh do justice to their roles.
 A critic from CNN-IBN gave a negative review commenting "Oosaravelli fails to live up to the expectations, and one can blame a weak script for this debacle.
 The movie is a disappointment for ardent NTR fans but for average viewers it is nothing more than a predictable hotchpotch film".
 A critic from Rediff.com gave a two and half stars explaining "Oosaravelli is a routine revenge drama.
 There is some humour woven in, and there are some interesting twists and turns and some flashback episodes.
 Even so, the director does not seem to have a proper grip on the story.
 Post-interval, the momentum slackens.
 NTR is different in terms of his styling and acting.
 On the whole, it seems like watching a new, more restrained NTR.
 Tamannaah turns in a good performance.

 B.V.S.
 Prakash of Deccan Chronicle wrote, "A street-smart goon, played by NTR, goes on a killing free terminating ruthless people in an effort to fulfil a promise he made to a hapless girl played by Tammanah.
 Instead of making a regular vigilante movie, director Surender Reddy blends romance with humour to lessen the gory part of this entertainer, but once the “secret” behind the killings is revealed, the film loses its sheen".
 A critic from NDTV stated "With Oosaravelli, director Surender Reddy has tried something new and different.
 If you are a hardcore NTR fan, then it is a must-watch otherwise the film is an average entertainer".

 Box office

-Oosaravelli earned ₹15.75 crore on its first day, becoming the highest grosser at that time.
-The film's lifetime gross was ₹57 crore, marking it as a box-office success.
+Oosaravelli earned ₹15.75 crore on its first day, setting the record for biggest opening day for a Telugu movie at that time.
+The film's lifetime gross was ₹57 crore with a distributor's share of ₹27.6 crore, becoming Jr.NTR's third highest-grossing film at that time and the third highest-grossing Telugu film of 2011.
+It was very successful for its makers and an above average success for its distributors.